 Frodo’s sombre expression turned into one of good cheer as his eyes lit up with a twinkle.
 Grinning from ear to ear, Frodo said gently, “You might think that this fibromyalgia that you’re having is a curse but will you believe me if I tell you that this can be turned into a great opportunity for you to reach out to people?”

-Intan’s ears perked up as her eyes blinked and signalled Frodo to go on.
+Intan’s ears twitched as her eyes blinked and signalled Frodo to go on.
 “Remember the king that you met?
 He sees the pain you are going through and he knows you have a kind soul.
 He has sent me as a messenger to ask you to fulfil a mission.
 You have suffered much and with that, you will be able to relate to the sufferings of others.
 He wants you to be his hands and feet to bring comfort and love to the bruised and broken-hearted humankind that the king so dearly loved.
 When you seek to console them, you will be healed from within.
 Be the bubble of joy that you are meant to be.”

 Intan rose to her feet and she began to dance, rejoicing like fluttering butterflies.
-Frodo jiggled along with her and as they were swinging side by side to invisible music, a dove flew towards them and perched itself on the balcony’s railing.
+Frodo jiggled along with her and as they were swinging side by side to an invisible music, a dove flew towards them and perched itself on the balcony’s railing.

-Intan woke up and her heart was beating rhythmically fast as if she was really on her twirling feet.
+Intan woke up and her heart was beating fast to the tempo in her dream as if she was really on her twirling feet.
 Feeling light-headed, Intan propped herself up on her pillows.
 A gush of wind blew across her face and goose bumps surfaced all over her body.
 She glanced towards the direction of the wind and realised it came from her ajar glass window.
 Sitting stock-still on the window sill was a dove.
 Intan’s mouth fell open and her hands trembled as she cowered behind her blanket, pulling it up to her neck.
 There was a streak of grey shade running across the milky white feathers on its right wing which happened to be exactly the same as on the dove in the dream.
 How coincidental could that be?
 What if it was not a dream and her soul was in another realm?